Why You Need to Share Parish News Through Print & Digital Avenues

 When it comes to choosing ways to communicate with members, remember that there is no reason to reinvent the wheel when it comes to content.
 An easy way to begin this process is to start with the Sunday bulletin, and then segment/edit what you have and decide on digital ways to share it.

 If your parish has a weekly digital newsletter, it’s easy to copy and paste with minimal editing involved.
-If you need more content and imagery to go along with it, look no further than WeCreate , LPi’s art and content platform.
-Available free for parishes with a bulletin contract or for a yearly subscription cost for those who don’t, WeCreate gives you 24/7 access to stock images, clip art, Sunday content, Gospel reflections, children’s Gospel activities, and more that will allow you to form and engage your faith community.
+If you need more content and imagery to go along with it, look no further than WeCreate , LPi’s Catholic art and content platform.
+Available free for parishes with a bulletin contract or for a yearly subscription cost for those who don’t have a bulletin contract with LPi, WeCreate gives you 24/7 access to stock images, clipart, Sunday content, Gospel reflections, children’s Gospel activities, and more that will allow you to form and engage your faith community.

 … But Remember Your Audience

 It might seem like sharing parish news across multiple channels would be easy, but if you truly want to reach people, you need to keep in mind that not all social media channels are equal.
-From Twitter’s character count of 280 max, to Instagram’s focus on quality images and multiple hashtags, users are on certain channels because they prefer the way the content is shared.
+From X's (Twitter’s) character count of 280 max, to Instagram’s focus on quality images, video, and captions, users are on certain channels because they prefer the way the content is shared.

 While you COULD add a whole Gospel reflection to an Instagram post, more likely people will scroll on by because Instagram is more of a visual platform.
 Or you could post nothing but a single image on Facebook, but without a caption, explanation or a link, followers might be confused on what to do with it.
 Make sure that with whatever channel you share your content on, you are mindful of the format and how best to get seen.

-If you’re looking for an easy explanation about the differences between social media channels, the Pixel has a great infographic to check out.
+If you’re looking for an easy explanation about the differences between social media channels, here's a great infographic by the Pixel to check out.
 The main takeaway?
 Don’t overthink how your church can accommodate each social media channel by reinventing your content.
 Rather, consider ways that you can capture the attention of followers by using pieces and parts of your main content and segmenting it.

 Making it Personal